conan-io/docs/reference/commands/development/build.rst

+.. _conan_build:

 conan build
 ===========

 .. code-block:: bash

-    $ conan build [-h] [-sf SOURCE_FOLDER] [-bf BUILD_FOLDER]
+    $ conan build [-h] [-b] [-bf BUILD_FOLDER] [-c] [-i] [-if INSTALL_FOLDER] [-pf PACKAGE_FOLDER] [-sf SOURCE_FOLDER]
-                  [-pf PACKAGE_FOLDER] [-if INSTALL_FOLDER] [-c] [-b] [-i] path
+                  path

 Calls your local conanfile.py 'build()' method.
 The recipe will be built in the local directory specified by --build-folder, reading the sources from --source-folder.
-If you are using a build helper, like CMake(), the --package-folder will be configured as destination folder for the install step.
+If you are using a build helper, like CMake(), the --package- folder will be configured as destination folder for the install step.

 .. code-block:: text

     positional arguments:
-      path                  path to a recipe (conanfile.py), e.g., conan build .
+      path                  Path to a folder containing a conanfile.py or to a recipe file e.g., my_folder/conanfile.py

     optional arguments:
-      -h, --help            show this help message and exit -sf SOURCE_FOLDER, --source-folder SOURCE_FOLDER
+      -h, --help            show this help message and exit -b, --build           Execute the build step (variable should_build=True).
-                            local folder containing the sources.
-Defaulted to the directory of the conanfile.
-A relative path can also be specified (relative to the current directory) -bf BUILD_FOLDER, --build-folder BUILD_FOLDER
+                            When specified, configure/install won't run unless
+                            --configure/--install specified
+      -bf BUILD_FOLDER, --build-folder BUILD_FOLDER
-                            build folder, working directory of the build process.
+                            Directory for the build process.
 Defaulted to the current directory.
-A relative path can also be specified (relative to the current directory)
+A relative path to current directory can also be specified
-      -pf PACKAGE_FOLDER, --package-folder PACKAGE_FOLDER
-                            folder to install the package (when the build system or build() method does it).
-Defaulted to the '{build_folder}/package' folder.
-A relative path can
-                            be specified, relative to the current folder.
-Also an absolute path is allowed.
-      -if INSTALL_FOLDER, --install-folder INSTALL_FOLDER
-                            Optional.
-Local folder containing the conaninfo.txt
-                            and conanbuildinfo.txt files (from a previous conan install execution).
-Defaulted to --build-folder
       -c, --configure       Execute the configuration step (variable should_configure=True).
 When specified, build/install
                             won't run unless --build/--install specified
-      -b, --build           Execute the build step (variable should_build=True).
-                            When specified, configure/install won't run unless
-                            --configure/--install specified
       -i, --install         Execute the install step (variable should_install=True).
 When specified, configure/build
                             won't run unless --configure/--build specified
+      -if INSTALL_FOLDER, --install-folder INSTALL_FOLDER
+                            Directory containing the conaninfo.txt and
+                            conanbuildinfo.txt files (from previous 'conan
+                            install').
+Defaulted to --build-folder
+      -pf PACKAGE_FOLDER, --package-folder PACKAGE_FOLDER
+                            Directory to install the package (when the build system or build() method does it).
+Defaulted to the '{build_folder}/package' folder.
+A relative path can
+                            be specified, relative to the current folder.
+Also an absolute path is allowed.
+      -sf SOURCE_FOLDER, --source-folder SOURCE_FOLDER
+                            Directory containing the sources.
+Defaulted to the conanfile's directory.
+A relative path to current directory can also be specified

 The ``build()`` method might use `settings`, `options` and `environment variables` from the specified profile and dependencies information